ferrous-systems/wasm-training-2022/book/src/on-the-web/usecases.md

 It recently started to support SSH over their service with next to no setup.
 They now offer an SSH console directly in the browser.
-Their VPN client and networking code has been compiled to WebAssembly and (encrypted) traffic goes directly to relay servers, but no additional proxies.
+Their VPN client and networking code has been compiled to WebAssembly and (encrypted) traffic goes directly to relay servers, but not through additional proxies.